infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 Blocks are read and written on the KV store through the `Block` protobuf message type.
 Block contains two fields common to all block types:

-* `Address address`: The address of the Block.
-This field must be empty when calling the `insert()` method.
+* `bytes address`: The address of the Block.
-* `string payload`: The data payload contained in the block.
+* `bytes data`: The data payload contained in the block.

-Block contains also one union field whose content depends on the block type.
+Block contains more field whose meaning depends on the block type.

 ### Immutable blocks (CHB) ###